Female Senior Support Worker (Communicator Guide)*

 About the role

-You will offer guiding skills, practical help and communication support, such as helping with shopping, dealing with mail, accessing social and leisure activities – enabling people with sensory loss to continue to live as independently as possible and decrease isolation.
+You may be helping with shopping, dealing with mail, accessing social and leisure activities – to enable people with sensory loss to continue to live as independently as possible and decrease isolation.

-For genuine occupational requirement we are looking to appoint female candidates only (exemption under the Equality Act 2010 Part 1 Schedule 9).
+*For genuine occupational requirement we are looking to appoint a female only (exemption under the Equality Act 2010 Part 1 Schedule 9).

 We would like to hear from you if you have experience of working with vulnerable people, and ideally have experience of working with people with a sensory impairment.